CodeStory/fluent-http/README.md

 ## More routes

 Adding more routes is not hard either.
-It's based on Java 8 Lambdas.
+It's based on Java 8 Lambdas:

 ```java
 new WebServer().configure(routes -> routes